VoiceThread/nativescript-plugins/packages/nativescript-camera/README.md

 * 🔍 Customizable output photo dimensions and quality (saved as jpeg)

 ## Future Features
-* ⏯️ Customizable Video quality and dimensions
+* ⏯️ Customizable Video quality, codec and dimensions
 * 🌓 Video Confirmation flag and UI
 * ⚡ Additional properties/functions for more control over Camera and Photo/Video capture
 ------------------------------